 average value in excess of $400 million.
 Issues identified

-included inadequate scoping (on average 20% was missed)
+included inadequate scoping (on average 20% was omitted

-and inefficient risk allocation.
-Almost 50% of the
+allocation.
+Almost 50% of the projects finished late

-overruns.
-Unfortunately, nothing much has changed in the
+Unfortunately, nothing much has changed in the intervening

-intervening years and the advice and findings in these
+years and the advice and findings in these reports are

 Blg: Scope for improvement 4.
 A summary of the 'scope for improvement' reports.